Probabilistic Energy Management for Building Climate Comfort in Smart Thermal Grids with Seasonal Storage Systems: Abstract

 \section{Abstract}

-This paper presents an energy management framework for building climate comfort systems that are interconnected in a grid via aquifer thermal energy storage (ATES) systems in the presence of two types of uncertainty, namely private and common uncertainty sources.
-The ATES system is considered as a seasonal storage system that can be a heat source or sink, or a storage for thermal energy.
-While the private uncertainty source refers to uncertain thermal energy demand of individual buildings, the common uncertainty source describes the uncertain common resource pool (ATES) between neighbors.
-To this end, we develop a large-scale stochastic hybrid dynamical model to predict the thermal energy imbalance in a network of interconnected building climate comfort systems together with mutual interactions between the local ATES systems.
-We formulate a finite-horizon mixed-integer quadratic optimization problem with multiple chance constraints at each sampling time, which is in general a non-convex problem and hard to solve.
-We then provide a computationally tractable framework based on an extension to the so-called robust randomized approach which offers a less conservative solution for a problem with multiple chance constraints.
-A simulation study is provided to compare three different configurations, namely: completely decoupled, centralized and move-blocking centralized solutions.
-In addition, we present a numerical study using a geohydrological simulation environment (MODFLOW) to illustrate the advantages of our proposed framework.
+This paper presents an energy management framework for building climate comfort (BCC) systems interconnected in a grid via aquifer thermal energy storage (ATES) systems in the presence of two types of uncertainty (private and common).
+ATES can be used either as a heat source (hot well) or sink (cold well) depending on the season.
+We consider the uncertain thermal energy demand of individual buildings as a private uncertainty source and the uncertain common resource pool (ATES) between neighbors as a common uncertainty source.
+We develop a large-scale stochastic hybrid dynamical model to predict the thermal energy imbalance in a network of interconnected BCC systems together with mutual interactions between their local ATES.
+We formulate a finite-horizon mixed-integer quadratic optimization problem with multiple chance constraints at each sampling time, which is in general a non-convex problem and difficult to solve.
+We then provide a computationally tractable framework by extending the so-called robust randomized approach and offering a less conservative solution for a problem with multiple chance constraints.
+A simulation study is provided to compare completely decoupled, centralized and move-blocking centralized solutions.
+We also present a numerical study using a geohydrological simulation environment (MODFLOW) to illustrate the advantages of our proposed framework.